-A community interest company (or CIC) is a special form of non-charitable limited company, which exists primarily to benefit a community or with a view to pursuing a social purpose, rather than to make a profit for shareholders.
+A community interest company (or CIC) is a special form of non-charitable limited company.
+It exists primarily to benefit a community or with a view to pursuing a social purpose, rather than to make a profit for shareholders.

-But a community interest company is not the only form of business available for those looking to pursue a social enterprise – they might also be set up as charities, trusts, standard companies (either a private company limited by shares or guarantee company), unincorporated associations or a Charitable Incorporated Organisation (CIO).
+A community interest company is not the only form of business available for those looking to pursue a social enterprise.
+They might also be set up as charities, trusts, standard companies (either a private company limited by shares or guarantee company), unincorporated associations or a Charitable Incorporated Organisation (CIO).

-This article looks at the advantages and disadvantages of a community interest company, providing some background on the circumstances in which they may be particularly useful and those where they’re likely to prove inappropriate to the needs of a business and its owners.
+This article looks at the advantages and disadvantages of a community interest company.
+It provides some background on the circumstances in which they may be particularly useful and those where they’re likely to prove inappropriate to the needs of a business and its owners.

 Need a little help managing your CIC?